compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Day3_Report.md

 * Why do we use the terminal in bioinformatics?

-   When working with many or large data its more easy and efficient to use the terminal
+   When working with many or large data its more easy and efficient to use the terminal.
+Italso gives the opportunity to save your work history / script.

 ---